 Frequently Asked Questions - Message and File Storage

-- Where is messages stored?
+- Where are messages stored?

 - Can I store all the messages on my own server?